 Nest moulds made by Edward Mayer of Swift Conservation were placed in the swift boxes at the spire of the Sacred Heart Church in Reading at the beginning of May 2015.
 The swift call boxes will be turned on every Spring in an attempt to attract swifts to nest.

 Our 2014 Conservation Day

 We held a Conservation Day in November 2014.
 The day comprised of a series of informative and thought-provoking presentations Challenges and Conflicts in Building Conservation.
 The day was set in The Chantry House, a beautiful Grade I medieval timber framed building in Henley on Thames.
 Speakers included Natalie Merry, Oxford DAC Secretary, Brian Ridout, Senior Architectural Conservator at English Heritage, Roz Artis, Director of the Scottish Lime Centre Trust, Graham Stone from Stonehouse Property Care, Matt Smith from Natural Building Technologies Ltd as well as a practical demonstration on how we are using a remotely piloted aircraft drone to assist in high level inspection surveys.
 The day was well received with positive feedback.
-Click here for more information and pictures taken on the day.

 Richard Oxley’s podcast